aalfiann/native-json-transform/README.md

 This is a fork version form original [node-json-transform](https://github.com/bozzltron/node-json-transform).
 The difference about this with original version is that we already removed `Lodash` dependencies.
 So this library has no dependencies anymore.
 That is why we call it `native-json-transform`.

+**Note:**
+- Code slightly different with original but all features is same.
+- Minimum requirement `NodeJS 6`.

 ## Install use NPM
 ```bash
 $ npm install native-json-transform